dx-zero/mcpn/README.md

 Built by [@tedx_ai](https://x.com/tedx_ai)

-Workflows MCP is a Model Context Protocol (MCP) server that allows you to orchestrate / combine many prompts + MCP servers into compound MCP prompting tools.
+Workflows MCP (mcpn) are the building blocks of software development, an orchestration of multiple MCP servers and prompts.

-Think of it like a dynamic prompting library that you can easily share and version control through yaml files that also lets your define how to best use many MCP tools across many MCP servers for specific tasks.
+Think of it like a dynamic prompting library that you can easily share and version control through yaml files that also lets you define how to best use many MCP tools across many MCP servers for specific tasks.

 ## Overview